grandeljay/wordpress-mailjet-integration/README.md

 # Mailjet for WordPress
-A simple Mailjet integration for WordPress developers.
+A simple Mailjet integration for WordPress.

-This plugin isn't meant to be user friendly and have a fancy user inferface.
-It is for developers who want to integrate Mailjet into WordPress without all the bloat.
-It is aiming to be simple, uncomplicated and very customizable.
+All you have to do is edit the configuration.
+Optionally add your own style.

+Mailjet for WordPress is like any other Mailjet integration just without the graphical user interface in the WordPress admin.
+It's aiming to be simple, lightweight, robust and customizable.

+If you have any questions, check out the [wiki](https://github.com/grandeljay/grandeljay-mailjet-for-wordpress/wiki) or open an [issue](https://github.com/grandeljay/grandeljay-mailjet-for-wordpress/issues).

 ## Getting started